Actor-Relational Database Systems: A Manifesto: Introduction

+It is, unfortunately, not obvious how to concretely realize these promised benefits of actor-relational databases.
+In this vision paper, we critically analyze and refine the new abstraction of actor-relational database systems by arguing for its need and desirable design principles.
+Furthermore, we provide a case study of an interactive smart supermarket application to concretize a candidate feature set based on these principles.
+In so doing, we observe that this new class of systems provides immense research challenges and opportunities, which the database community is in an advantageous position to explore.

-\minisec{Contributions and Roadmap} This paper proposes a new vision to marry actors and database systems.
-Specifically, the paper makes the following contributions: \begin{enumerate} \item To motivate the actor database system paradigm, we discuss in Section~\ref{sec:smartmart:example} an example of an interactive data-intensive application in the domain of smart supermarkets.
-The example illustrates at a high level the varied features that a data tier implemented as an actor database system should support. \item We argue in Section~\ref{sec:why-actor-db} why the time is ripe for the emergence of the new abstraction of actor database systems by analyzing a number of current trends in the design of interactive data-intensive applications. \item Given the aforementioned analysis, we present in Section~\ref{sec:tenets} a set of tenets and features that should be followed by every actor database system. \item To illustrate the potential interplay of these features with applications, we drill down in Section~\ref{sec:case:study} on a case study of the smart supermarket application introduced as the running example.
-After discussing modularity, querying, and transactions through application pseudocode, we illustrate the promise of improved performance with asynchronicity in actor database systems by implementing and evaluating the application in an actor database system prototype. \end{enumerate}
+\minisec{Contributions and Roadmap} This paper proposes a new vision to integrate actors with relational database systems.
+Specifically, the paper makes the following contributions: \begin{enumerate} \item We review and classify related state-of-the-art system classes in Section~\ref{sec:related} with respect to three core high-level concepts that are fundamental to actor-relational database systems. \item We argue in Section~\ref{sec:why-actor-db} why the time is ripe \emph{now} for the emergence of of actor-relational database systems by analyzing a number of current trends in the requirements, design and deployment of interactive data-intensive applications. \item Given the aforementioned analysis and review of the state of the art, we propose in Section~\ref{sec:design-principles} an initial set of desirable design principles to help guide the development of future actor-relational database systems.
+As part of this presentation, we provide an overview of an example of an interactive data-intensive application in the domain of smart supermarkets.
+The example illustrates at a high level the varied features that an actor-relational database system should support. \item To illustrate the potential interplay of the design principles with applications, we drill down on candidate feature sets for each principle in Sections~\ref{sec:actor:construct} to \ref{sec:actor:security}.
+In order to concretize the design principles and their feature sets, we use the case study as a running example and present application pseudocode.
+For a subset of the features related to modularity, querying, and transactions, we illustrate the promise of improved performance with asynchrony in actor-relational database systems in Section~\ref{sec:evaluation} by implementing and evaluating the application in \reactdb~\cite{0001S18:ReactDB}. \end{enumerate}